-Co-author relationships are qualitatively analysed using a network visualization map.
-Each circle in Figure 7 represents one of the top 100 authors with more publications, as found after performing the search strategy previously discussed.
-The size of each individual circle depicts its strength or weight within the network (larger circles belong to authors with a larger number of publications).
-Moreover, the lines that are observed in this figure represent co-authorship links, in other words, who works with who.
-Analogously to the size of the items, the thickness of the links depicts their strength, i.e., the strength of the co-authorship links of a given researcher with other researchers.
+Co-author relationships are qualitatively analyzed using a network visualization map.
+Each circle in Figure 7 represents one of the top 100 authors with the most publications, as found after performing the search strategy described previously.
+The size of each circle depicts its strength or weight within the network, where larger circles correspond to authors with a larger number of publications.
+Moreover, the lines that are observed in this figure represent co-authorship links, in other words, who works mostly with whom.
+Analogously to the size of the items, the thickness of the links represents their strength, i.e., the strength of the co-authorship links of a given researcher with other researchers.